flybywiresim/docs/docs/fbw-a32nx/settings.md

 ### Sim Crash Detection

-We recommend disabling the Sim Crash Detection (Menu > General Options > Accessibility).
-This feature does not work reliably and we recommend disabling this feature to avoid frustration.
-Our systems are not computable with the simulator's crash detection.
-You may be returned to the menu or have to restart your flight due to the following reasons:
+We recommend disabling the Sim Crash Detection (Menu > General Options > Accessibility) to avoid frustration.
+This feature does not work reliably and our systems are not compatible with the simulator's crash detection.
+You may be returned to the menu or have to restart your flight due to some the following reasons:

-- Weather rapidly updating causing aicraft stress
+- Weather rapidly updating causing aircraft stress
 - Aircraft stress due to high angle of attack or severe maneuvers
 - Rough terrain data on runways or taxiways

+!!! tip ""
-In most situations these factors are typically out of your control unless pilot error is involved (upon which in a "simulation" environment you can recover your flight and continue your journey).
+    In most situations these factors are typically out of your control unless pilot error is involved (where in a "simulation" environment you can recover your flight and continue your journey).

 ### Controllers